Germany's second biggest city is starting to ban diesel cars

 Related: Are electric cars more likely to catch fire?

-Automakers including Volkswagen, BMW (BMWYY) and Daimler (DDAIY) have been bracing for new restrictions on diesel vehicles amid rising public concern over the health problems caused by their nitrogen oxide emissions.
+Automakers including Volkswagen, BMW (BMWYY) and Daimler (DDAIF) have been bracing for new restrictions on diesel vehicles amid rising public concern over the health problems caused by their nitrogen oxide emissions.

 Volkswagen warned in February that diesel bans by city authorities could "produce a regulatory hotchpotch in Germany, which is unsettling for millions of motorists."